 Almopia – Loutra Pozar

 Almopia is a gorgeous destination in the mountains of Central Macedonia, Greece, near the border of the Republic of North Macedonia.
 Tall mountains and cascading waterfalls offer a wonderland of natural beauty.
+Slightly cooler temperatures offer a welcome reprieve from the summer heat elsewhere in Greece.
 Its outdoor thermal springs draw visitors year-round.
-Slightly cooler temperatures offer a welcome reprieve from summer heat elsewhere in Greece.
-Fresh and delicious local dishes round out a great experience in this region.
+Fresh and delicious local dishes round out a great experience.

 Loutra Pozar Thermal Baths

 Jumping into the natural thermal waters of Loutra Pozar is fantastic.
 Warm and cold waterfalls and pools are nestled side by side, alongside a lush forest and tall mountains.
 Both the thermal waters and scenery are fantastic for relieving anxiety and rejuvenating your body.

 It costs €2 per person to access the outdoor waterfall pools and €4 per person to access the Olympic sized outdoor pool.
 That’s an amazing deal to enjoy such a stunning thermal Greek spa!

 There are also indoor thermal pools, sauna and steam rooms (Hammam).
 While visitors can enjoy the outdoor pools even in winter, the indoor pools are protected from the elements.
 Book a therapeutic massage at Spa to Spa to complement your wellness treatment.